guacml/guacml/README.md

-# GuacML aka "Rails for ML"
+# Guacamole - ML without the boilerplate

-Automate typical DS/ML workflow, hide the boilerplate, use sensible defaults, but expose ways to customize them ("convention over configuration").
+Automate typical DS/ML workflow, get rid of the boilerplate, use sensible defaults, but expose ways to customize them ("convention over configuration").

 1. Load data
   - CSV